 This weather excerpt was taken from the National Park Service website:

 The weather at Kenai Fjords is difficult to predict and can change rapidly.
 The area generally enjoys a relatively temperate maritime climate, primarily due to the influence of the Japanese current that flows through the Gulf of Alaska.

 Summer daytime temperatures range from the mid 40s to the low 70s (Fahrenheit).
 Overcast and cool rainy days are frequent.
 It is not unusual to get several long periods of continuous rain in the summer months, but we do have some glorious sunny days as well.
 Snow often remains in the higher elevations through June or July.

 You will be given an assigned departure time for the tour when you book your trip.
 Expect to arrive about 30 minutes before your departure.
 There are plenty of things to do as you wait for your call.
 There is a wonderful gift shop full of great souvenirs and educational material.
 You can also stroll along the Seward harbor and enjoy watching the fisherman haul in their catch.
 You can watch them cleaning the fish and enjoy observing the seabirds waiting patiently for the leftovers.
 A very popular photo opp in Seward is to get a picture of the large halibut and salmon catches hanging on the hooks just in front of the harbor.
 There are plenty of ice cream and coffee shops as well.

 How to Book

-If you are interested in booking this awesome Kenai Fjords Tour, check out Major Marine Tours in Seward.
+If you are interested in booking this awesome Kenai Fjords Tour, click here for the best deals!